benfmiller/braspkeys/README.md

 ## Notes

-At one point while setting up the pi as a USB keyboard, I entered one wrong character and had to spend 2 hours finding that error.
+At one point while setting up the pi as a USB keyboard, I entered one wrong character and spent 2 hours finding it.
 Beware of typos!

-When everything was set up properly, my PC registered the pi as an unrecognized device, so don't be alarmed that the PC doesn't think it's a keyboard
+When everything was set up properly, my PC registered the pi as an unrecognized device, so don't be alarmed that the PC doesn't think it's a keyboard.

-By writing the keyboard press to /dev/hidg0, you are effectively writing to the usb keyboard input stream for the PC.
+By writing the keyboard press to /dev/hidg0, you are writing to the usb keyboard input stream for the PC.

-## How to customize
+## Implementation

-Best Practices are to write each key press and release separately so that the PC recognizes everthing in the right order and no funny errors occur.

 Each key press and release consists of 8 bytes.
 Third byte is the key press.
 The first byte is the ctrl, shift, and alt keys.